 “I throw a blanket and a soft cushion on every seat,” says Cooper.
 “Every chair in your house should be a spot where you can spend time on a zoom call, read a book, light a candle, and feel relaxed.
 Creating these cozy nooks is one way I feel like I’m taking care of myself, and making my house a place where I really want to spend time.”

 FaceTime with an Expert

 There is no shortage of remote resources to help people make sense of their living spaces, making design advice more accessible and affordable than ever before.
 Consultations packages can cost as little as $100.
-Try Havenly, Decorist, Modsy, or a new service, The Expert, which books one-on-one consultations with nationally recognized designers.
+Try Havenly, Modsy, or The Expert, which books one-on-one consultations with nationally recognized designers.
 “You can walk through your house with a pro on a video call, and they can say ‘Move that.
 Put a plant in that corner.
 Get rid of that,’” says Cooper.
 “Same with home organizers, who I am thinking are doing really well right now.”